Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 To do this, right-click on the User OU, select New, and then choose User

-The screen below will appear, where you can create the user's Full Name and Logon Name and click Next.
+The screen below will appear, where you can create the user's Full Name and Logon Name and click **Next**.
 This is the username the user will use to log into the domain.
 You can customize these fields as per your requirements.

 ![Image](https://github.com/user-attachments/assets/4674768d-c9da-4f30-b121-f7a1e2fc3679)